Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: NGOC LONG

-Technology would be helpful, if...
+Technology will be useful if...

 Dùng công nghệ để dạy tiếng Anh chưa chắc giúp học sinh giỏi hơn - Ảnh 2.